DATE: August 31, 2020

 TO: Senior Leadership Group

-FROM: Michael J. Schoenfeld, Vice President for Public Affairs and Government Relations
+FROM: Michael J. Schoenfeld, Vice President, Public Affairs and Government Relations

 RE: Campus political activity and engagement with government officials

-With the 2020 election season beginning this week, questions will inevitably arise about political activity on campus and engagement with policy makers.
+As we enter the home stretch of the 2020 election season, I want to provide updated guidance on political activity on campus and engagement with policy makers.
 As a non-profit, tax-exempt entity, Duke must abide by federal and state laws prohibiting the use of its facilities, funds, services, personnel or other resources to support or oppose individuals or organizations campaigning for public office.

-This memo provides general guidance to members of the Duke community as they consider engaging in these activities.
-It is based on guidance from the Office of University Counsel as well as best practices for colleges and universities developed by the American Council on Education and other organizations and is administered by the Office of Public Affairs and Government Relations.
-I encourage you to share it with your departments and units, and it will also be available on the Office of Government Relations website and the Duke State Relations website for future reference.
+This memo provides general guidance for members of the Duke community (students, faculty and staff).
+It is based on direction from the Office of University Counsel as well as best practices for colleges and universities developed by the American Council on Education and other organizations and is administered by the Duke University Office of Public Affairs and Government Relations.
+I encourage you to share it with your departments and units, and it will also be available on the Duke University Office of Government Relations, Duke Health Government Relations and Duke State Relations websites for future reference.

 Please note that the Duke policies and guidelines referenced below apply specifically to Duke faculty, staff and contractors.
-Students and student groups are also strongly urged to consult with the Office of Government Relations or with Duke State Relations when planning major events involving government officials or political candidates, particularly when those events take place on campus and in Duke facilities.
+Students and student groups are also strongly urged to consult with the Duke University Office of Government Relations, Duke Health Office of Government Relations or with Duke State Relations when planning major events involving government officials or political candidates, particularly when those events take place on campus and in Duke facilities.

-Note that this memo neither addresses every situation, nor constitutes legal advice.
+This memo does not address every possible situation or constitute legal advice.
 Rather, it summarizes certain longstanding University guidance, policies and practices, as well as federal and state law regarding – among other things – permissible political activity on campus, visits to campus by congressional and federal executive branch officials and state officials, and lobbying.
 I invite you to contact my office with questions about any specific situations, and we welcome the opportunity to meet with your units should there be broader interest in the guidance.

 Voting.
 Members of the Duke community are encouraged to vote in the upcoming elections and can find information on how to register to vote in Durham here.
-Early voting for the March 2020 primary election begins on campus Thursday, Feb.
-13, in the Brodhead Center.
+For individuals eligible to vote in Durham County, early voting and same day registration will be available on campus from October 15 to 31 at the Karsh Alumni Center at 2080 Duke University Road.
 Check here for more information location and times.
 POLIS: The Center for Political Leadership, Innovation, and Service at the Sanford School of Public Policy (POLIS) is an additional resource for students and members of the Duke community interested in voter registration efforts and non-partisan political engagement.
-For more information, click here.

 Employee Involvement in Political Campaigns.
 Federal law prohibits Duke University from raising funds for a political candidate or political party.
 This prohibition includes using Duke funds, facilities, personnel, email addresses and systems, social media, or any other resources for partisan political activities.
 In addition, employees may not use the University seal, letterhead, symbols, logos or other identifiable marks of institutional affiliation (including images of Duke buildings) to endorse or promote political parties, campaigns or candidates.
 Duke funds cannot be used to reimburse individuals for political donations, and no employee can implicitly or explicitly require any Duke employee to make a political contribution.
-Care should also be taken when referencing web pages, social media or the like since a link to only one candidate’s online information on a Duke website or other electronic media may be interpreted as favoring a particular candidate.
+Care should be taken to avoid references of web pages, social media, etc. to only one candidate’s information on a Duke website or other electronic media, as it may be interpreted as favoring a particular candidate.
 Faculty and staff who advise campaigns or candidates on policy or strategic issues may do so only on their own time, must be explicit in communications that they do not represent the University in this regard and should at all times use only their personal email address, social media or other resources.

 Invitations from Faculty Members or Academic Units.
-Faculty members may reserve facilities for educational activities involving political candidates provided the appearance furthers the educational or academic mission of Duke in accordance with the policy regarding the use of University facilities found in Appendix S of the Faculty Handbook here.
-Fundraising on campus is not permitted.
+Faculty members may invite political candidates or their representatives to participate in educational activities provided the appearance furthers the educational or academic mission of Duke in accordance with the policy regarding the use of University facilities/resources found in Appendix S of the Faculty Handbook here.
+Fundraising on campus, or virtually using Duke resources, is not permitted.
 Faculty members need to take special care to follow these guidelines for candidate appearances and to avoid the appearance of institutional endorsement or support.

 Use of Duke Facilities by Outside Groups.
-Duke’s facilities are normally not made available to outside groups.
+The Duke campus is currently closed to visitors and no events are permitted.
+Should the campus reopen to visitors, note that Duke’s facilities are normally not made available to outside groups.
 When outside use is permitted, the facility must be reserved on a contract basis and a fee will be charged.
 For more information, see the guidance and the policy on use of University facilities found in Appendix S of the Faculty Handbook here and/or call either the Office of Government Relations or Duke State Relations, as appropriate.

 Policy on Pickets, Protests and Demonstrations.
 Please keep in mind Duke’s policy on pickets, protests and demonstrations, found in Appendix V of the Faculty Handbook here.